Small Groups and Classes

 First Presbyterian Church is committed to cultivating a Christ-centered community in which we come together to better know God's truth and show God's love.
 We are committed to providing opportunities for adults of all ages to discover and experience deeper heart and mind knowledge of the Word of God in Jesus Christ, the Holy Scriptures and the unique theology of the Reformed tradition, and the relevance of faithful discipleship in today's complex world.
 We hope that you will feel welcome in our midst and join a class that will help you discover and connect more with God and new friends.

-- Contemporary Champions of our Christian Faith
+- Exemplars of the Christian Faith

 Leaders: Drs.
 Michael and Nancy Smith